cseelye/pystatusb/README.md

 The statUSB is a tiny, USB LED that can be set display various colors and sequences.
 This library allows easy control of it from python.

 Use one of the simple helpers to set a color or sequence.
-After sending the configuration, the device will keep it without the python program running, and persist until a different color command is send or the device is unplugged.
+After sending the configuration, the device will keep it without the python program running, and persist until a different color command is sent or the device is unplugged.

 ```python
 from pystatusb import StatUSB, Colors